 It is important to have a list of coding conventions.
 But before you start making a list, everyone on the team must understand the significance of this agreement.
 Do not expect such an agreement to be adopted the first time, there will be a lot of discussions.

 Make a list of coding conventions in which you define how variables should be declared, naming conventions, and so on.
 The number of rules you can add to this list is unlimited and may vary.
 Just do what works for you and your team.
 Feel free to add new rules to the agreement list if the team is happy with it.
 The same goes for removing agreements from the list.

 Good code can speed up long-term software development.
-It is reusable and developers don't have to waste time fixing old bugs.
+It is reusable, and developers don't need to waste time fixing bugs.
 It also makes it easier for new people to join the project.

 Having a clear testing strategy is important when it comes to improving code quality.
 At a minimum, your code should be modular.
 It's even better if you want to use other methods, such as integration or regression testing.